-The final design is documented by the construction documents, including detailed drawings and specifications, supported by extensive calculations and analyses that result in the generation of large amounts of data.
-Chapter 9 presents guidance for organizing and summarizing these data in a manner that facilitates review by building departments and third-party reviewers.
+- 2 The final design is documented by the construction documents, including detailed - 3 drawings and specifications, supported by extensive calculations and analyses that - 4 result in the generation of large amounts of data.
+Chapter 9 presents guidance for - 5 organizing and summarizing these data in a manner that facilitates review by building - 6 departments and third party reviewers.

-3.11 Peer Review
+7 3.11 Peer Review

-Independent, third-party review should include the design criteria; seismic hazards analysis; selection and scaling of ground motions; proportioning, layout, and detailing of the structure; modeling, analysis, and interpretation of results.
+- 8 Independent, third-party review should include the design criteria; seismic hazards - 9 analysis; selection and scaling of ground motions; proportioning, layout, and detailing of - the structure; modeling, analysis, interpretation of results; and construction quality - 11 assurance.
 Chapter 10 presents recommended review procedures.